Benny Higgins (Chair)

 Maggie Cunningham is an experienced senior executive and leadership coach.
 Most of her working life was at the BBC where she was Head of Radio, Scotland as well as being part of the most senior job-share in Scotland, Joint Head of Programmes and Services.
-A founder member of Sistema Scotland’s Board, she chairs MG Alba which is responsible for BBC Alba in partnership with the BBC and is a Trustee of Columba 1400, a charity and social enterprise based on the Isle of Skye.
+A founder member of Sistema Scotland’s Board, she is the Scottish representative on Ofcom’s Content Board and was Chair of MG Alba for six years from 2012.
+Maggie is also a Trustee of Columba 1400, a charity and social enterprise based on the Isle of Skye.

 In recent seasons Nicola has performed with almost all of the UK and Ireland’s major symphony orchestras including the London Philharmonic, Philharmonia and City of Birmingham Symphony Orchestras, the Royal Scottish National Orchestra, the BBC Scottish Symphony orchestra and the RTE Orchestra.
 She has received invitations to work with a list of international orchestras including the Deutsche Symphony Orchestra in Berlin, the Tonhalle Orchestra in Zurich, NDR Orchester in Llubjiana, Het Brabants Orkest, the Orchestre de Picardie, KBS Symphony and the Japan Philharmonic.
 Nicola’s busy schedule has also seen her perform in North America with the National Arts Centre Orchestra and with the Vancouver, Colorado, Phoenix, Toronto and Indianapolis Symphony Orchestras.